dkimhw/launch_school/js_109/js_109_written.md

-* `find` - method take a callbackback function as an argument and returns the first element for which the callback function returns a truthy value:
+* `find` - takes a callbackback function as an argument and returns the first element for which the callback function returns a truthy value:

   ```javascript
   [2, 1, 4, 3, 5].find(num => num > 2) // 4